gdckpvp/LakeHouse_For_Data_Streaming_And_Analysis/README.md

 # Streaming_Coin
- Real time streaming system for coin analysis
+ The real time streaming system for coin analysis